 All winners will also receive a Golden Sasquatch Award that is sure to be the envy of any Pacific Northwest filmmaker!

 *FILMS MUST BE MADE BY FILMMAKERS WORKING IN WASHINGTON STATE*

-•Films must be 3-10 minutes in length, including credits
+•Films should be 3-13 minutes in length, including credits

 •Filmmakers must have proper license to all copyrighted music, video, and images included in the duration of their submission(s)